-What the duty of care required of the defendants
+What the duty of care required of the defendants (standard of care)

-- 40. In the premises By reason of the same matters pleaded in paragraph 39(a) and (b) above, the duty of care required each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, and the Secretary of DJPR to: - (a) ask DHHS or DJPR (as the case may be): - (i) whether it had obtained advice, from a person with expertise in IPC, on: - (A) the risk of transmission of SARS-CoV-2 from returned travellers to workers at quarantine hotels; and - (B) what, if any, IPC measures needed to be implemented to minimise that risk
+- 40. In the premises By reason of the same matters.
+In the circumstances pleaded in paragraphs 4 to 7 and 39(a) and (b) above, the duty of care required a reasonable person in the position of each of the Minister for Health, the Minister for Jobs, the Secretary of DHHS, or the Secretary of DJPR, in response to the risk of harm to the plaintiff and Group Members pleaded in paragraph 37 above, would have taken the following precautions to: - (a) he or she would have asked DHHS or DJPR (as the case may be): - (i) whether it had obtained advice, from a person with expertise in IPC, on: - (A) the risk of transmission of SARS-CoV-2 from returned travellers to workers at quarantine hotels; and - (B) what, if any, IPC measures needed to be implemented to minimise that risk